Heat gun: Usage

 Heat guns are used in physics, materials science, chemistry, engineering, and other laboratory and workshop settings.
 Different types of heat gun operating at different temperatures and with different airflow can be used to strip paint, shrink heat shrink tubing, shrink film, and shrink wrap packaging, dry out damp wood, bend and weld plastic, soften adhesives, and thaw frozen pipes.

 Heat guns, often called hot air guns or hot air stations for this application, are used in electronics to desolder and rework surface-mounted circuit board components.

 Heat guns are also used for functional testing of overheat protection devices, in order to safely simulate an overheat condition.

 Household use of heat guns is common.
-Heat guns and lighter weight hair driers are sometimes used to remove paint splashes and wallpapers.
+Heat guns and lighter weight hair dryers are sometimes used to remove paint splashes and wallpapers.
 Heat guns are also used to make plastics such as PVC piping pliable for the purposes of bending, to soften wax and adhesives such as that used in electronics, and to thaw out frozen copper pipes.
 There are also heat gun form factors friendly for food purposes such as melting hard candies, searing meats, or to start a charcoal fire or grill.
 Heat guns are sometimes used to upholster furniture and repair leather and vinyl goods.